Partition function (quantum field theory): Scalar theories

 Knowing the partition function completely solves the theory since it allows for the direct calculation of all of its correlation functions.
 However, there are very few cases where the partition function can be calculated exactly.
 While free theories do admit exact solutions, interacting theories generally do not.
-Instead the partition function can be evaluated at weak coupling perturbatively, which amounts to regular perturbation theory using Feynman diagrams.
+Instead the partition function can be evaluated at weak coupling perturbatively, which amounts to regular perturbation theory using Feynman diagrams with $J$ insertions on the external legs.
+The symmetry factors for these types of diagrams differ from those of correlation functions since all external legs have identical $J$ insertions that can be interchanged, whereas the external legs of correlation functions are all fixed at specific coordinates and are therefore fixed.